 Mayo Clinic and the University of Minnesota are accredited by the Higher Learning Commission, a member of the North Central Association of Colleges and Schools.

-Primarily, education for this program is conducted at Mayo Clinic Hospital, Saint Marys Campus, a 1,265-bed facility that was founded in 1889.
+Education for this program is conducted primarily at Mayo Clinic Hospital — Rochester, Saint Marys Campus, a 1,265-bed facility that was founded in 1889.
 Within Saint Marys is the 85-bed Mayo Eugenio Litta Children's Hospital.

 More than 30 full-feature scanning stations are located throughout the Mayo Clinic complex.
 Approximately 90 cardiac sonographers perform more than 250 echocardiographic procedures each day.
 The Echocardiography Laboratory is also active in clinical research and education.